Calling NULL Pointer Hello World in C

 /* ... */

-The most important is the SECTIONS part. . means current address, and . = SEGMENT_START("text-segment", 0x400000) + SIZEOF_HEADERS; means to make the current address equals to SEGMENT_START("text-segment", 0x400000) + SIZEOF_HEADERS, as you can see, that might be something greater than 0x400000.
+We are going to modify SECTIONS. . means current address, and . = SEGMENT_START("text-segment", 0x400000) + SIZEOF_HEADERS; means to make the current address equals to SEGMENT_START("text-segment", 0x400000) + SIZEOF_HEADERS, that might be something greater than 0x400000.
 As it’s the first line, that is the program’s lowest load address.

 The .interp : { *(.interp) } means to create an .interp section, and put all secions named .interp into it.
-The point is, a executable file is linked from multiple object files, the former .interp means to create an .interp secion for the executable file, and its content is from the latter .interp, namely all these object files’ .interp section.

 1